alexlance/randle/README.md

 The folders *server-todo* and *server-done*, contain scripts that execute **on the server** you are provisioning.

-*server-todo* actually does stuff on the server, and *server-done* should contain scripts to determine *if* that aforementioned stuff has been done.
-All scripts must exit non-zero on failure.
+*server-todo* contains scripts that actually do stuff on the server, and *server-done* should contain scripts to determine if that aforementioned stuff has been done.

 > Eg:
 > *server-todo/004-packages.sh* (installs some packages)
 > *server-done/004-packages.sh* (check whether those packages have been installed)

 This is meant to provide a sort of low-tech idempotency.
 Ie you can run it